 Brian Murphy was named head coach of the Tribe baseball program on Dec.
-3, 2013.
-He spent the previous season as the Tribe's top assistant coach.
+3, 2013, and enters his second season as the Tribe's head coach.
+It will be his third season in Williamsburg, after spending one season as the Tribe's top assistant coach.

 Murphy, who oversaw the Tribe hitters in 2013, helped the Green and Gold to its most successful season in school history.
 The Tribe won a school record 39 games, garnered its first at-large bid in the NCAA Tournament and won games in a regional for the first time.
 Offensively, the Green and Gold finished with a combined .290 batting average, 110 doubles, six triples, and 17 home runs.